An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Baffle Mechanics

 \section{Baffle Mechanics}

 The baffle has an inner (outer) radius of 70 (175)~mm and is divided into two halves, each tilted nine degrees with respect to the plane normal to the nominal direction of the laser beam to prevent full back reflections into the IMC cavity.
+The rear of the baffle is pocketed to accommodate the electronics board while meeting weight and center of mass requirements and maintaining necessary stiffness.
+The thickness of the baffle is 2~mm except in the rings and spokes, where thicknesses of 4 and 6~mm alternate, as shown in Fig.~\ref{fig:baffleThickness}.

 The baffle material is AISI 304L stainless steel with super mirror finish number 8, obtained by lapping together with a chemical-mechanical polishing technique, fulfilling the required average roughness with a value of Ra~=~0.0069~$\mu$m~\cite{sensofar} and a total integrated scattering between 500 and 800 ppm.
-The outer border of the baffle was machined by milling, whereas the required sharpness of the inner border was obtained with wire-EDM, reaching a radius of curvature of approximately 10~$\mu$m.
+The outer border of the baffle was machined by milling, whereas the required sharpness of the inner border was obtained with wire-electrical discharge machining (EDM), reaching a radius of curvature of approximately 10~$\mu$m.
 This inner border was cut at an angle of ten degrees to further avoid back reflections.
 The relative magnetic permeability of the baffle, $\mu_r$, was measured to be 1.08.
-The surface of the baffle facing the cavity was covered with a CrCrO2 anti-reflective coating that met the requirement on the reflectance to be smaller than 0.5$\%$ for incident light of 1064~nm at an angle of eight degrees, as can be seen in Fig.~\ref{fig:coating}.
+The surface of the baffle facing the cavity was covered with a CrCrO2 anti-reflective coating that met the requirement on the reflectance to be smaller than 0.5\% for incident light of 1064~nm at an angle of eight degrees, as can be seen in Fig.~\ref{fig:coating}.

-To protect the polished surface after the coating process until the final installation of the baffle in the IMC tower, each half-baffle was fixed, through a subset of the holes intended to bolt the baffle to the payload, to a polytetrafluoroethylene (PTFE) support with handles to prevent manipulating it directly with the hands during the different stages of assembly and installation, as can be seen in Fig.~\ref{fig:baffleMold}.
+To protect the polished surface after the coating process until the final installation of the baffle in the IMC end mirror cavity, each half-baffle was fixed, through a subset of the holes intended to bolt the baffle to the payload, to a polytetrafluoroethylene (PTFE) support with handles to prevent manipulating it directly with the hands during the different stages of assembly and installation, as can be seen in Fig.~\ref{fig:baffleMold}.

 The light reaches the photo-sensors at the back of the baffle through conical holes with an opening angle of twelve degrees, such that the light does not resolve the sensor edges and the scattering of light within the hole geometry is minimised.
 The holes are centered at the sensors and have a diameter of 4~mm at the front of the baffle.
 They were machined by helical interpolation milling to reach the required sharpness precision, visible in Fig.~\ref{fig:holeEdge}.